bigardone/bigardone.github.com/source/blog/2018-01-06-phoenix-elm-landing-page-pt-3.html.markdown

 };
 ```

-The reCAPTCHA widget has a callback option which is a function that gets
+The **reCAPTCHA** widget has a callback option which is a function that gets
 called after checking the visitor's response and which contains the token,
-and which we can use to send the setRecaptchaToken port message to Elm.
+and which we can use to send the `setRecaptchaToken` port message to **Elm**.
 Let's check that everything is working as expected:

 <img src="/images/blog/phoenix-elm-landing-page/settoken-port.gif"
 alt="Navigation flow" style="background: #fff;" />

-Using Elm's debugger, we can verify that when we click on the reCAPTCHA
+Using **Elm's debugger**, we can verify that when we click on the **reCAPTCHA
-widget, ELm handles the SetRecaptchaToken message, setting the
+widget**, ELm handles the `SetRecaptchaToken` message, setting the
-recaptchaToken received through the setRecaptchaToken port in the model.
+`recaptchaToken` received through the `setRecaptchaToken` port in the model.
 The only thing left, for now, is preventing sending the form while the
-recaptchaToken is not set, so let's fix this in the view module:
+`recaptchaToken` is not set, so let's fix this in the view module:

 ``` elm
 -- assets/elm/src/View.elm